 It’s a great time to be a fan and NJ sports bettor.
 New Jersey has gone from a place without sports wagering, to perhaps the home of sports betting in the United States.
-In short order, sports bettors will have many options for placing sports bets in New Jersey.
+In short order, sports bettors went from no sports betting to many, many options for placing sports bets in New Jersey.

-Watch this space for more New Jersey sports betting content from RotoGrinders, including NJ online sportsbook reviews, as we’re happy to be your expert on all things New Jersey sports betting!
+Watch this space for more New Jersey sports betting content from RotoGrinders, including info and updates on the best NJ online sportsbook bonuses, promo codes and bonus bets!

 New Jersey Sports Betting Legislative Landscape

 You can get a full glimpse of the state of the sports betting legislative landscape of New Jersey by reading the state’s sports betting regulations here.

 Here is a brief snapshot of New Jersey’s regulatory landscape as it pertains to sports betting:

 - Sports betting is fully legalized and regulated in New Jersey casinos and racetracks

 - Mobile and digital wagering was also legalized and regulated, but 30 days after the live betting launch.